jacksonlake/cadoAI/README.md

 Database is processed with a help of a DataSet class and then passed into a custom DataLoader.

 ## Performance
-32 epochs gives 90% accuracy on the testing set.
+AI  gives 86% accuracy on the testing set.

 ## Lessons learned.
 Since it's a personal educational project, I'm gonna add some notes for my future self on what to avoid and what to remember: